joelguerrero/aero_plots/README.md

 # aero_plots

-some plots for arodynamic polars
+Some plots for arodynamic polars